 10. Pay attention to the coding

 Many marketers convert Word files into HTML, which is far from a perfect way of coding emails.
-Avoid this practice, and ensure that the email contains correct HTML code.
+Avoid this practice, and ensure that the email contains the correct HTML code.

 11. Allow users to unsubscribe

-Include an unsubscribe link in the main body, which allows the users to easily opt out of receiving further emails from you.
-This is also an important requirement of the CAN SPAM regulations.
+Include an unsubscribe link in the main body, which allows the users to easily opt-out of receiving further emails from you.
+This is also an important requirement of the CAN-SPAM regulations.

 12. Include your contact information

 Include your location in the email.
-It can be an office address of post box location.
+It can be an office address or post box location.
 Including this will help in establishing that you are a real business, and not a nameless entity with doubtful intentions.

 Adherence to these guidelines will ensure that you will create great emails that will enable you to get the best returns out of every dollar spent on email marketing.
 Start sending useful emails to customers, and see the effectiveness of your email campaigns increase significantly.
-Speak to us to see how our Email Marketing Services can create great emails that get delivered seamlessly to the recipients’ inbox.
+Speak to us to see how our Email Marketing Services can create great emails that get delivered seamlessly to the recipients’ inboxes.